oyeluckydps/PC_jokespace/judges/prompt_code_plan.md

 - Run both A vs B and B vs A comparisons
 - Handle inconsistent results and ties
 - Track match details for tournament
+- Check for exact confidence match for tie determination

 **Classes and Functions**:
 ```python